vishesh1802/Reddit_Vaping/Classification_Prompt.md

 Decision: Already quitting (YES) → Multiple months (3+) → MAINTENANCE
 Evidence: "6 months vape-free", "still get cravings"

-Example 5 (PRECONTEMPLATION):
-Post: "I don't see what's wrong with vaping.
-It's not that bad compared to smoking.
-I'm fine with it."
-Decision: No intention to change, explicit denial → PRECONTEMPLATION
-Evidence: "don't see what's wrong", "not that bad", "fine with it"

 Post to classify:
 {post_text}